Wildfire west of HilliardWildfire west of Hilliard

 Jacksonville Today thanks our sponsors.
 Become one.

-A wildfire off County Road 209, east of U.S. 17 in Clay County, has grown to 1,800 acres, none of it contained, according to the Florida Forest Service.
+A wildfire off County Road 209, east of U.S. 17 in Clay County, has grown to 2,000 acres and was only 5% contained as of Monday evening.

 Multiple state firefighting tractors as well as aerial water tankers have been fighting the fire just north of the Clay/Putnam county line.